 To get a realistic idea of your spending habits, add up your typical monthly expenses.
 These might include rent or mortgage, transportation costs or car payments, groceries, gym memberships, cable or streaming subscriptions, loan payments and discretionary costs – like ordering takeout or shopping.

 Reviewing your paychecks, monthly bills, bank statements and even recent receipts in your wallet can be helpful resources as you reflect on your income and expenses.
 Once you start tracking your expenses, you’ll have a good idea of what the next few months will look like as well.
 Taking this approach offers a snapshot of your overall financial habits without the stress of retracing and calculating years of your financial history.

-Next, take time to picture what you want out of life as you outline your individual financial goals.
+Next, take time to picture what you want out of life as you identify your financial goals.
 These will be different for everyone, but some examples may include home ownership, travel, philanthropy, and retirement.
 You may find it beneficial to add a “why” to each of your goals.
 Doing so can make it easier to stay motivated as you work toward achieving them.

 Consider setting up “buckets” or categories for each of your goals, whether you have two or ten.
 If you currently have savings, distribute the amount you feel comfortable with toward each category.
 You might want to start by putting more money toward immediate or short-term goals, as you’ll have time to contribute money to your long-term goals more gradually.